Docs

 Getting Started

-Install via NPM (Recommended)
+Install via package import (Recommended)

 Use the following command to install the HyperDX Browser package (opens in a new tab).